About Us

 History of AMC

-The present pastor is Dan Kehler.
+The present pastor is Erika Enns-Rodine.

 Statement Regarding Frank Epp

-On May 27th, Mennonite Church Eastern Canada (MCEC) and Mennonite Central Committee Canada (MCC) announced a finding of sexual misconduct against Frank H. Epp (1929-1986) following an investigation by the two organizations.
+On May 27th, 2021, Mennonite Church Eastern Canada (MCEC) and Mennonite Central Committee Canada (MCC) announced a finding of sexual misconduct against Frank H. Epp (1929-1986) following an investigation by the two organizations.

 Epp was the founding Minister at Altona Mennonite Church in 1962 and served in that capacity until 1965.
 He was an ordained minister who pastored a number of Mennonite congregations, and served in many leadership positions within the Mennonite community in Canada.